 Safeguarding & Child Protection Policy Development & Audit Tool

 Writing a policy document can be a daunting task for anyone and knowing where or how to start is one of the biggest obstacles.
 Developed by a nationally recognized subject expert, this guide is an essential tool for any individual responsible for implementing a Safeguarding and Child Protection Policy or reviewing an existing one.
 It provides an example framework for the content of an organisation’s policy to ensure the essentials are covered.
-Price includes postage, available in hard copy only.
+Digital copies will be provided.

 Guide to Creating a Safeguarding Code of Conduct

 A Safeguarding Code of Conduct provides guidance on appropriate and expected standards of behaviour of those working or volunteering in an organisation towards tamariki and rangatahi.
 This resource provides constructive guidance to key points of shared practice.
 It helps to provide planning content and monitoring and review processes.
-Price includes postage, available in hard copy only.
+Digital copies will be provided.

 Essential Safeguarding and Child Protection Bundle

 We have distilled our many years experience working with organisations large and small into a set of resources that form an essential guide to developing or enhancing your child protection policy and procedures.
-When choosing to purchase both our resources we offer a combined price package (including postage).
-These resources are available in hard copy only.
+When choosing to purchase both our resources we offer a combined price package.
+Digital copies will be provided.
 This toolkit includes: